Pennsylvania Route 191: History

 In the 1920s and 1930s, the first PA 191 number was designated from US 1 (Baltimore Pike) in Clifton Heights to Penrose Avenue in southwest Philadelphia.
 The first state highway numbers to be assigned on the modern PA 191 were Pennsylvania Route 12 and Pennsylvania Route 90.
 The earliest alignment of PA 12 had nothing to do with what it would later become; it was originally designated onto the Baltimore Pike, which is now mostly US 1.
 In 1927, this highway was extended north to the New York line.
 From Philadelphia to Bethlehem, the highway followed modern-day PA 309 and PA 378.
 It then reached Stockertown via PA 191, and hit Saylorsburg via the Sullivan Trail.
 It then took Hamilton S to Sciota, then US 209 BUS and US 209 to the New York line at Milford.
 That year, PA 90 was designated from Stroudsburg to the New York-Pennsylvania border.
 From the 1920s to the 1940s, the designation between Stockertown and Stroudsburg had no signed traffic route.

 In 1928, several spurs were commissioned.
-For PA 90, the following spurs were assigned in The Poconos region: PA 190, PA 290, PA 390, PA 490, PA 590, and PA 690.
-In 1928, For PA 12, the following spurs were assigned in The Poconos and Lehigh Valley regions: PA 212, PA 312, PA 412, PA 512, PA 612, and PA 712.
+For PA 90, the following spurs were assigned in the Pocono Mountains region: PA 190, PA 290, PA 390, PA 490, PA 590, and PA 690.
+In 1928, For PA 12, the following spurs were assigned in the Poconos and Lehigh Valley regions: PA 212, PA 312, PA 412, PA 512, PA 612, and PA 712.
 Later that year, concurrencies with national highways were removed, truncating PA 12 to terminate at Center Valley and Saylorsburg; Hamilton S was apparently not retained as a state highway.